ArendPeter/GameMakerGuide/docs/10_Platformer_Movement/1_HorizontalMovement.md

 ![](../../images/platformer/ground_solid.png)

-Then populate your room, here's what I came up with
+Then populate your room with objects, and also set the background using ``sBackground``, here's what I came up with

 ![](../../images/platformer/initial_room.png)